openstack-infra/system-config/doc/source/nodepool.rst

 Once per day, for every image type (and provider) configured by nodepool, a new image with cached data for use by devstack.
-Nodepool spins up new instances and tears down old as tests are queued up and completed, always maintaining a consistant number of available instances for tests up to the set limits of the CI infrastructure.
+Nodepool spins up new instances and tears down old as tests are queued up and completed, always maintaining a consistent number of available instances for tests up to the set limits of the CI infrastructure.

 Bad Images